AvihaiAdler/GarageManagementService/README.md

 ### Garage Management Service

-is a simple service simulating a garage management systems.
+is a simple service simulating a garage management system.
 The service implemented in Java over Spring Boot, and uses MongoDB as a database.
 The service provide the following utilities:

 - add a vehicle to the garage